"I am a whole person, and all my parts come together." -A family member, consumer, policymaker

 In Their Own Words Participants introduced themselves and shared relevant personal and professional experiences related to the intersection of mental health and general health.

 . . .
 My primary care doctor would never ask me about mental health issues, how I was doing on an emotional basis.
 He would consider physical illnesses only from a biological perspective, and how I was doing and feeling never came up in all those years. -Consumer, policymaker

 . . .
 We're talking about two dimensions to equip and empower primary care physicians to recognize and treat mental health problems and to ensure that consumers who receive mental health care receive high-quality general medical care. -Mental health provider, advocate, educator

 . . .
-Primary care must see mental health as part of its charge and responsibility.
+Primary care must see mental health as part of their charge and responsibility.
 The ultimate goal is for primary care and mental health care to work together.
-Developing a coordinated plan should be the context for all work.
+Developing a coordinated plan should be the context for all work. -Mental health administrator

 At the heart of many of their comments was the toxic effect of stigma and discrimination . . .

 . . .
-The African American community needs a lot of education on identifying when there's a problem, and then getting help.
+The African American community needs a lot of education on identifying when there's a problem and then getting help.
 Often we're told, "Just pray a lot."
 "Just be strong."
 It's looked upon as a character flaw if we have any mental problems. -Advocate